benhoyt/benhoyt.github.com/writings/2020-05-18-the-state-of-the-awk.md

 <p>This means: for all lines matching the regular expression
 <tt>/GET/</tt>, add up the response time (the sixth field or&nbsp;<tt>$6</tt>) and count the
-line; at the end, print out the arithmetic mean.</p>
+line; at the end, print out the arithmetic mean of the response times.</p>

 <h4>The various AWK versions</h4>